1. DETERMINE A THEME FOR YOUR MOOD BOARD

 7. USE DIGITAL TOOLS TO WORK COLLABORATIVELY

-If you want to create your mood board with your entire team, you can use dedicated software such as Fashion ERP or PLM.
+If you want to create your mood board with your entire team, you can use dedicated software such as a Fashion ERP or PLM.
 One of the main advantages of using software to create your mood board is that it allows you to work with your team in real-time.

 You and your team can collaborate on the same project, adding images, text, and notes in just a few clicks.
 And once you’re done creating a mood board, you can save it as an image or PDF file and use it for presentations or share it with clients via email.